bakapear/ytdlr/README.md

 # ytdlr
 Lite version of ytdl
-> In development (sometimes does not get any format at all / randomly breaks)

 Only provides deciphered stream urls ready to download or play.
-Very lightweight and uses no external dependencies with browser support!
+Very lightweight and uses no external dependencies with browser support included!

 ```js
 let ytdlr = require("path/ytdlr")